Why Come to UC San Diego Health?

 When your kidneys shut down completely, dialysis or transplantation is required to keep you alive.

 Dialysis is artificial purification of the blood.
 It supports kidney function by:

 - Removing extra water, electrolytes and waste products from your body

 - Helping to control blood pressure

 - Keeping a safe balance of certain electrolytes/minerals in your body (e.g., sodium, potassium, magnesium, phosphorus)

 There are two main types of dialysis:

 The type of dialysis you will receive depends on your individual situation and lifestyle preference.
-It is important that you learn about both types and talk to your physician before deciding which is right for you.
+It is important to learn about both types and talk to your physician before deciding which is right for you.

-Short daily hemodialysis: This type of hemodialysis is performed by the patient and a partner at home five to six days a week for two to three hours each time.
+Short daily hemodialysis: This is performed by the patient and a partner at home five to six days a week for two to three hours each time.

-Nocturnal hemodialysis: This type of hemodialysis is performed by the patient and a partner at home three times a week at night for six to eight hours.
+Nocturnal hemodialysis: This is performed by the patient and a partner at home three times a week at night for six to eight hours.